 Visitors typically take a drive or bus through this region after visiting the nearby Cliffs of Moher, stopping off in Lisdoonvarna — the main (albeit small) town in the Burren — before heading north to Galway city.

 With a bleak but beautiful appearance often described as lunar, the Burren holds many delightful secrets – such as

-- caverns and chambers, created over the centuries by rainwater which permeated
+- Caves and chambers, created over the centuries by rainwater which permeated through the limestone rock

 One such chamber, open to the public, is called Aillwee cave.

 The ancient Irish were just as fond of the Burren as are its modern day visitors, as evidenced in its many archaeological sites, including some of Europe’s finest examples of megalithic tombs.

 Other monuments, dolmens and burial chambers date back almost 6000 years — older than the Egyptian pyramids.

 The most famous is the portal dolmen at Poulnabrone, an area that contains more than 60 wedge tombs.
 There are also numerous examples of raths (earthen ring forts) and stone “cashels” — old castle ruins, such as Leamaneh Castle.

 The area is also rich in ancient monasteries, churches and other ecclesiastical sites, as the Irish have long associated the Burren with spiritual peace